David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Description**: Verify student can only accept one placement

 **Pre-conditions**:
-- Student has confirmed a placement
+- Student has confirmed a placement (from TC019)

 **Steps**:
+1. Login as student with confirmed placement
-1. Select "4.
+2. Select "4.
 Accept Internship Placement"

 **Expected Result**:
-- Message: "You have already confirmed an internship placement"
+- Message: "You have already confirmed an internship placement."
 - Cannot accept another

 ---